mbettan/lake-s3-gcp/README.md

 | gsutil | gsutil is a Python application that lets you access Cloud Storage from the command line.
 | Cloud Composer | A managed workflow orchestration service built on Apache Airflow.
 | BigQuery | BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 It is a Platform as a Service that supports querying using ANSI SQL.
-| S3 | Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
+| S3 | Amazon Simple Storage Service is an Object Storage service, often used in Data Lake architecture
+| GCS | Google Cloud Storage is an Object Storage service, often used in Data Lake architecture

 ## 1. Prerequisite